hbctraining/Intro-to-rnaseq-hpc-O2/lessons/advanced_bash.md

 ## Reintroducing `grep` (GNU regex parser) <a name="grep"></a>

-As we have seen in session I, `grep` is a line by line parser by default displays matching lines to the pattern of interest that allows the use of regular expressions (regex) in the specified pattern.
+As we saw yesterday, `grep` is a line by line parser that outputs lines matching a pattern of interest.
+In addition it also allows the use of regular expressions (regex) in the specified pattern, let's use some regular expressions with `grep`.

 **`grep` usage:**